Kyenel64/MinLoLBuilds/README.md

 This script displays a small overlay for your current champion's recommended build through u.gg

 # Getting Started
-- First run `setup.bat` to setup packages and Riot information.
-(TEMP: User must supply their own Riot API for now)
+- First run `setup.bat` to install required packages and set Riot information.